frysop/sewsocial/README.md

 ## Testing
  - Tested on Chrome, Firefox and Safari -correctly displayed and responsive on all browsers.
- - Tested on IPhone, IPad, Macbook, laptop and android mobile phone.
+ - Tested on IPhone, IPad, Macbook, laptop and android mobile phone-cprrectly displayed on all devices.

     - All links to social media are working and open in a new page.
     - All internal links work.